 Many institutions have strategic investment goals which may not align with that of a managed fund from a big, well-known fund manager.
-Instead, view in-house management as a useful mechanism to ensure there is sync between objectives and investment strategies.
+Instead, view in-house management as a useful mechanism to ensure there is a sync between objectives and investment strategies.

 No one wants to bundle together a series of external mandates in an effort to suite.
-Investors are searching for tailor made portfolios to suit their needs.
+Investors are searching for tailor-made portfolios to suit their needs.

-Our Group has been successfully managing the asset class since 2006, and have acquired approx. 2.5B in face value that has been acquired for different varying structures designed to meet particular investor needs.
+Our Group has been successfully managing the asset class since 2006, and have acquired approx. 2.5B in face value has been acquired for different varying structures designed to meet particular investor needs.
 These structures have also provided a high level of corporate governance and accountability for their clients.
 We are also on the Mercer, Global Investment Manager Database.

 Perhaps the most notable reason for moving life settlements assets in-house is due to the desire to maximize net-of-fee investment returns.